wujiaqi06/SGV-caller/README.md

 …
 ```
 ### 6.3 Specification of different pipelines
-  The calculation value in the “sgv-caller.conf” takes values from 1 to 8, corresponding to different pipelines.
-In example folder, you can find examples and testing data of “sgv-caller.conf” for pipelines 1-8.
+  The calculation value in "sgv-caller.conf" takes values from 1 to 8, corresponding to different pipelines.
+In the example folder you will find examples and test data of "sgv-caller.conf" for pipelines 1-8.

-#### Pipeline 1.
-Making a SGV database start from FASTA sequence and metadata downloaded from GISAID.
+#### Pipeline 1: reads the GISAID sequence and metadata files and generates an SGV database from scratch.
 ```
 calculation = 1
 input_GISAID_fasta_genome_file = input_fasta_data_file
 input_GISAID_metadata_file = input_metadata_file
 ```
-  Calculation 1 calculates the local database from the GISAID FASTA sequence data file and metadata file, which are specified by “input_GISAID_fasta_genome_file” and “input_GISAID_metadata_file”.
-Either data downloaded from “Genomic epidemiology" or "Download packages" can be used directly without unzipping.
-The GISAID ID, rather than sequence name will be used as sequence identifier in this calculation.
+  Calculation pipeline 1 calculates the local database from the GISAID FASTA sequence data file and metadata file specified by "input_GISAID_fasta_genome_file" and "input_GISAID_metadata_file".
+Data downloaded from either Genomic Epidemiology or Download Packages can be used directly without unzipping.
+The GISAID ID, rather than the sequence name, is used as the sequence identifier in this calculation.

-#### Pipeline 2.
-Updating existing database with newly downloaded data from GISAID.
+#### Pipeline 2: updates an existing SGV database by comparing the old SGV database with the new GISAID data.
 ```
 calculation = 2
 directory_of_previous_database = directory_of_existing_SGV_database